 For additional information on Blues in the Bay, visit the Alexandria Bay Chamber of Commerce website.

 Uncle Sam Boat Tours is located within walking distance of all the unique shops and boutiques located in the downtown area.

-We highly recommend the American Narrows Trading Company gift shop which features a wide variety of affordably priced giftware, camp and cottage collectibles, and river-themed giftware, books and prints.
+We highly recommend the American Narrows Trading Company, the official gift shop of Uncle Sam Boat Tours, featuring a wide variety of affordably priced gift-ware, camp and cottage collectibles, and river-themed gift-ware, books and prints.
 Open mid-May through mid-October.